CodingGabe/Journal/_posts/2017-04-05-First-two-weeks.md

 categories: Developer Web job first day
 ---

+Beginning of my career as a Web Developer.

 # My First 2 weeks!

 Hey guys, if you are reading this you're too late. jk.
 Shout out to Drizzy Drake.